QuantumMaterialsModelling/bands4vasp/README.md

-There are 3 typs of VASP output files bands4vasp is able to read:
+There are 3 types of VASP output files bands4vasp is able to read:

 * The **PRJCAR** file is present if the unfolding procedure in VASP is activated and therefore every energy state can be associated with a so called Bloch character.